Skip to main content

 Before:

-• Random prospecting from purchased lists without analyzing their quality
+• Random prospecting from purchased lists, no signal analysis

 • Frustrated sales team